There are about 700,000 passengers in the air at this moment. It is comparable to the population of a city like Boston

 Russia main Airports

 I was not surprised that Russia has many airports.
 There are three main ones including Moscow Domodedovo, Sheremetyevo, and Vnukovolargest.

-Of the three, Moscow Domodedovo Airport receives the most traffic and is considered to be the main international airport in the country and also landing place for most of the cheap business class flights to Russia.
+Of the three, Moscow Domodedovo Airport receives the most traffic and is considered to be the main international airport in the country and also landing place for most of the low-priced business class flights to Russia.